 Is there a limit on how much rent can go up in Tennessee?

-No. Tennessee has no statewide rent control or rent stabilization, and state law bars cities and counties from creating their own.
-A landlord can raise the rent by any amount, but on a month-to-month lease must give proper advance notice, and on a fixed-term lease generally must wait until the term ends.
+No. Tennessee has no statewide rent control or rent stabilization, and § 66-35-102(a) bars cities and counties from creating their own.
+A landlord can raise the rent by any amount, but on a month-to-month tenancy must give proper advance written notice, and on a fixed-term lease in a URLTA county generally must wait until the term ends.

 How much notice do I give my landlord to move out of a month-to-month rental?

-Tennessee tenants on a month-to-month tenancy generally give 30 days' written notice, timed to the rental period.
+In URLTA counties, § 66-28-512(b) requires 30 days' written notice from either side, timed to the periodic rental date; a week-to-week tenant gives 10 days under § 66-28-512(a).
 Notice given mid-month usually does not cut your obligation short.
-In counties not covered by Tennessee's URLTA, common-law notice rules can differ, so verify your county's requirement.
+In counties not covered by URLTA, the notice rules come from §§ 66-7-101 et seq. rather than URLTA, so confirm your county's scheme.

 Can my landlord raise the rent in the middle of my one-year lease in Tennessee?